UBC-MOAD/docs/jupyter.rst

-Load a Compute Canada Python language module, and activate the Python virtual environment in which :kbd:`jupyterlab` and the other packages that you need are installed.
+Load a Compute Canada Python language module, and activate the Python virtual environment in which ``jupyterlab`` and the other packages that you need are installed.
 In this example we load Python 3.8.2 and activate our environment from the :file:`~/venvs/jupyter/` directory:

 .. code-block:: bash